 - Select the desired assistance level.

-- Display the battery capacity remaining.
+- Display the available battery capacity.

-- Turn compatible lights on/off.
+- Turn compatible lights on/off (if fitted).

 Handlebar Mounted Control Unit